Ethel Marion Milne

-Ethel Marion Milne (born November 6, 1893 – January 5, 1953) was an American vaudevillian.
-She is the mother of Judy Garland and played a role in managing her daughter's early careers in entertainment.
+Ethel Marion Milne (November 17, 1896 – January 5, 1953) was an American vaudevillian.
+She was the mother of Judy Garland and played a role in managing her three daughters' early careers in entertainment.

-Early life
+Life and career

-Milne was born on November 6, 1893, in Michigamme, Michigan, to Eva Marion Fitzpatrick and Robert Emmett Milne, a carpenter.
+Milne was born on November 17, 1896, in Michigamme, Michigan, to Eva Marion Fitzpatrick and Robert Emmett Milne, a carpenter.
 She grew up in Superior, Wisconsin.
 Ethel’s early exposure to the performing arts was influenced by the popularity of vaudeville, a form of variety entertainment that flourished in the early 20th century, which later developed her interest in performance.

-Career

-Milne’s marriage to Francis “Frank” Gumm, a theater manager, took place on October 24, 1914, in Wisconsin.
-The couple moved to Grand Rapids, Minnesota, where they managed the New Grand Theatre, which featured silent films and live performances.
+Milne was an actress, singer, and pianist.
+She married Francis “Frank” Gumm, a theater manager, in 1914.
+The couple moved to Grand Rapids, Minnesota.
+There, they managed the New Grand Theatre, which featured silent films and live performances.
 Together, they had three daughters: Mary Jane “Suzanne” Gumm, Dorothy Virginia “Jimmie” Gumm, and Frances “Baby” Ethel Gumm, who would later change her name to Judy Garland.

-Ethel encouraged her daughters to perform as The Gumm Sisters, a vaudeville trio that sang and danced in local talent shows and on regional vaudeville stages.
+The theatre showcased a variety of acts, including vaudeville performances, silent films, and live music, helping to foster a local arts scene.
+It was also the place where Milne's daughters began their performing careers as a vaudeville group The Gumm Sisters.
+Their early acts often featured a mix of singing, dancing, and harmonizing, with Milne accompanying them on the piano.

-Milne served as manager for her daughter Judy Garland during the early stages of her career.
+Milne served as manager for Garland during the early stages of her career.
 Milne negotiated Garland's contract with Metro-Goldwyn-Mayer and oversaw her professional development during this period.

-Personal life

-Ethel and Frank divorced in 1927, with contemporary sources attributing the separation to Frank's infidelity.
-Following the divorce, Ethel assumed primary management of her daughters' performing careers, particularly Judy Garland's.

 As Garland's career progressed, including her breakthrough role, Dorothy Gale, in The Wizard of Oz (1939), professional tensions emerged between mother and daughter.
-Biographers have noted Ethel's rigorous management style may have influenced Garland's later psychological and substance abuse challenges, though direct causation remains speculative.
+Biographers have opined that Milne's rigorous management style may have influenced Garland's later psychological and substance abuse challenges.

-Ethel maintained involvement in her daughters' careers until her death on January 5, 1953, in Los Angeles at age 59.
+Milne remained involved in her daughters' careers until her death on January 5, 1953, in the parking lot of Douglas Aircraft Company at the 27th Street in Santa Monica, California, at the age of 56.

-Milne's management approach has been the subject of biographical analysis.
-Several Garland biographers have examined the potential effects of Milne's career guidance on Garland's personal life.
-Her methods have been cited in discussions about parent managers in the entertainment industry during the studio era.

-Garland's subsequent reflections on their relationship were documented in later interviews.